PaulTraynor/L4-Project-Rust-TAPS-Implementation/timelog.md

 ### 24 Nov 2021

 * *0.5 hours* Meeting with supervisor
-* *1 hour* Investing whether Tokio and Mio can interoperate
+* *1 hour* Investigating whether Tokio and Mio can interoperate

 ### 26 Nov 2021